EMNLP2019LSAN/LSAN/README.md

 Reproducibility: We provide the processed dataset AAPD, put them in the folder./data/
 Train: python classification.py

-Note: Due to the paper is still waiting to be accepted, we have not published all the code.
-The complete code will be published after the paper is accepted.
-But in order to reproduce the experimental results，we provide executable files under Linux, put it in the folder./dist/
+Note: Due to the paper is still waiting to be accepted, the complete code will be published after the paper is accepted.